 - Solve previous year questions of NEET and analyze them.
 Once you solve all paper, resolve it to consolidate everything.
 I know it will be boring but believe me, you will feel a surge of confidence when you solve it for the second time.
 And confidence can surely help you gain extra marks in exam.

 - When you analyse, keep a diary or note book with you to write the following points.
 This notebook will be your ultimate summary and quick review guide of your entire preparation.

 - You will always and always get some newer concepts and new time saving strategies to solve a particular question if you analyse your paper.

 - You will get some facts and data as well which are frequently asked in paper and you always tend to miss those or couldn’t recall the answer.

-- You find some questions and patterns which are repeated every year and in every exam, be it NEET or AIIMS.
+- You find some questions and patterns which are repeated every year in NEET.

 - For these three categories, write add on points in your diary.
 You will only need this diary the night before exam for all three subjects.

-- In your preparation time, you must have taken help of mnemonics, short stories or tricks to ease in learning.
+- Get all your learning materials together.
+In your preparation time, you must have taken help of mnemonics, short stories or tricks to ease in learning.
 Maybe you have written it in individual books or note copy and not at one place.

 - It’s time that when you review the chapters, bring all those stuffs at one place, in the same diary.
 Although mnemonics are for easy learning but learning hundreds of them is a tough task in itself.
 So when you read the chapter and notes, better write in the same place in an organised manner.

-- Diagrams : Unless you are the Chatur of your batch, it’s likely that you didn’t pay much attention to those NCERT diagrams.
-It’s time now to observe and reproduce all the NCERT diagrams for physics, chemistry, and biology.
+- Diagrams are super important.
+Unless you are the Chatur of your batch, it’s likely that you didn’t pay much attention to those NCERT diagrams.
+It’s time now to observe and reproduce all the NCERT diagrams for Physics, Chemistry, and Biology.

 - All the labellings.